-As the Fourth of May rolled around and Star Wars fans began gearing up to celebrate along with their fandom, Google was busy creating a force of its own.
-While there were no lightsabers and Yoda wasn’t hanging about speaking in cryptics, Google released yet another Core Update—which started to roll out at around 4 pm ET.
+As the Fourth of May rolled around and Star Wars fans began gearing up to celebrate along with their fandom, Google was busy creating a force of its own with a new core update.
+While there were no light sabers and Yoda wasn’t hanging about speaking in cryptic, Google released yet another Core Update—which started to roll out at around 4 pm ET.

 At the time of writing this, we are 10 days into the Google May 2020 Core update.
 Based on the changes companies and marketers have observed up until now, this particular update is a broader one.

 Prior to what RankRanger’s Mordy Oberstein called “an absolute monster” of an update, Google had unleashed core updates in January.
 While it was still considerably impactful, the May Core update can be potentially more effective as it is a broad core update that has also taken the current COVID-19 pandemic and other drastic changes into consideration.

 In this article, we will take a brief look at how the Google May 2020 Core Update has been affecting websites and who are the winners and losers prompted by the algorithmic change.

 A Core Update in the Midst of a Pandemic